-- Think about what you’re going to need to pack last minute, so it’s not in the moving truck when you need it immediately at your new home.
-Major items are a small suitcase or boxes with clothing, a box of tools, first aid kit, toiletries, linens, etc. You don’t want to have to buy things you already own because they’re packed away and unavailable.
-Travelling with a cooler for food items/meals can also help you save money when moving.
-We have a post to help you with this!
+- Stay organized to avoid unnecessary expenses.
+Think about what you’re going to need immediately and pack it in a moving essentials box.
+You don’t want to have to buy things you already own because they’re packed away and inaccessible.
+Traveling with a cooler for food items/meals can also help you save money when moving.

-- Before you sell or donate, make an inventory Needs vs. Wants list.
+- Take Inventory.
+Before you sell or donate, make an inventory list of your needs vs. wants.
 Can you sell items/appliances now and buy them again at your new home?
 Do you need a new dining set when you arrive, or are you willing to thrift pieces and give them some TLC?
 If you can’t compromise, then take those items with you when you move.

-- Have nicer furniture or items that aren’t worthy of a yard sale because they have more value?
-Consider posting them to Craigslist, Ebay, or paying for a short-term stall at your local flea market.
-These options attract savvy shoppers, antique collectors, and DIY lovers…and people who have just moved!
+- Make some extra cash.
+Have nicer furniture or items that aren’t worthy of a yard sale because they have more value?
+Consider posting them to Craigslist, or eBay, or paying for a short-term stall at your local flea market.
+These options attract savvy shoppers, antique collectors, DIY lovers…and people who have just moved!

-- Donate your extra food items and unopened toiletries to local food banks and shelters.
+- Purge the stuff you don’t need.
+Donate your extra food items and unopened toiletries to local food banks and shelters.
 Clothing that’s in good shape can go to charitable thrift shops or be sent to foundations that distribute items to those in need.
 You won’t make any money off your items this way, but you will save money when the moving truck weighs less, and you will feel good about giving back to your community.
 We sure do.

-- Don’t forget to return borrowed items or store purchases if you need to.
+- Don’t forget the details.
+Don’t forget to return borrowed items, such as cable boxes and internet routers.
 Collect financial deposits, and update your information with the IRS, post office, bank, etc. Settle memberships for gyms or organizations, and collect your dry cleaning, keys, and other things you may forget.
-These are often overlooked (especially the accounts that automatically withdraw from your bank!), so make sure to settle before you leave.
+These are often overlooked — especially the accounts that automatically withdraw from your bank — so make sure to settle before you leave.

-- Book your travel itinerary in advance to save on flights, hotels, rental cars, etc. Make sure your AAA membership information is up-to-date so you can take advantage of any discounts.
+- Book your travel in advance to save on flights, hotels, rental cars, etc. Make sure your AAA membership information is current, so you can take advantage of any discounts.
 Consider cashing in credit card points or flight miles to help save even more.

-- When you’re feeling overwhelmed, remember to stay positive.
-Remind yourself of why you are moving, take frequent breaks away from your moving agenda, and consult your inventory needs vs. wants list when packing.
+When you’re feeling overwhelmed, remember to stay positive.
+Remind yourself of why you are moving, take frequent breaks away from your moving agenda, and consult your inventory list when packing.